adnangif/chatgpt_clone/README.md

 <h3 align="center">A Chatbot made using Gemini Pro </h3>

   <p align="center">
   This is a Chatbot made to replicate the look and feel of the ChatGPT website.
-It uses the Gemini pro.
-It is a powerful LLM, being developed by Google
+It uses the Gemini pro which is a powerful LLM, being developed by Google.
     <br />
     <br />
     <a href="https://adnangif.github.io/chatgpt_clone">View Demo</a>